orangeduck/Cello-Website/pages/learn-zip.md

   </div>
   <div class="col-xs-6 col-md-6">

-# Slice
+# Zip
-__Partial Iterable__

-The `Slice` type is an iterable that allows one to only iterate over part of another iterable.
-Given some start, stop and step, only those entries described by the `Slice` are returned in the iteration.

-Under the hood the `Slice` object still iterates over the whole iterable but it only returns those values in the range given.
+__Multiple Iterator__

+The `Zip` type can be used to combine multiple iterables into one which is then iterated over all at once and returned as a Tuple.
+The Zip object only iterates when all of it's sub iterators have valid items.
+More specifically the Zip iteration will terminate if _any_ of the sub iterators terminate.

 ### Definition

-    struct Slice {
+    struct Zip {
-      var iter;
+      var iters;
-      var range;
+      var values;
     };